National Reconstruction Bureau

 The National Reconstruction Bureau (Reporting name: NRB) of Pakistan was an independent and constitutionally established federal institution tasked with economic recovery and prosperous development through the local government system.
 It was dissolved in May 2011.

 Overview

 The NRB formulated public policy matters for the development of local economic independence, local government system evaluation and generate fundamental thought on promoting good governance to strengthen democracy through the reconstruction of institutions of state related to all aspects of governance and social welfare.

-Codified under the Article 89(1) (this is wrongly expressed as the Article 89(1) is for promulgation of Ordinance by the President of Pakistan, therefore it does not allow for notification of National Reconstruction Bureau, kindly correct the matter, by the Constitution of Pakistan, the institute was chaired by the chairman and directly reports to the Prime Minister of Pakistan on yearly basis.
-Established on 18 November 1999, its primary mission is to formulate public-level national policy for the nationwide reconstruction, economic development and recovery all over the nation.
-As of present, the institution is currently chaired by Dr. Asim Hussain as its appointed and designated chairman of the NRB.
+The institution was headed by its chairman and reported directly to the Prime Minister of Pakistan on a yearly basis.
+Established on 18 November 1999, its primary mission was to formulate public-level national policy for the nationwide reconstruction, economic development and recovery all over the nation.

-This Organization is now stands defunct by the Government of Pakistan and merged with Prime Minister's Secretariat as Policy Implementation Wing.
+This Organization now stands defunct by the Government of Pakistan and merged with Prime Minister's Secretariat as Policy Implementation Wing.

 History

 Background

 During the 1980-1990s, the country had seen a rapid rise of the illegal immigration from Afghanistan, Eastern Europe, Iran, Bangladesh, Burma, and other countries.
 The outcomes of the civil war in Afghanistan had damaged the planned cities of the FATA region in Khyber-Pakhtunkhwa Province.
 The war torn areas in Western Pakistan, the unplanned and illegal housing caused major disturbances in planned traffic systems and cities.
 In 1999, President Pervez Musharraf took the recommendation from Pakistan Army and his government to established the National Reconstruction Bureau (NRB) for quick economic recovery and development in war-torn areas.